Generic Name: cyclosporine (SYE kloe SPOR een)

-What should I avoid while taking Sandimmune (cyclosporine)?
+What should I avoid while taking Sandimmune?

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

 Avoid exposure to sunlight or tanning beds.
-Cyclosporine can make you sunburn more easily.
+Sandimmune can make you sunburn more easily.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

-Sandimmune (cyclosporine) side effects
+Sandimmune side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

 change in your mental state, problems with speech or walking, decreased vision (may start gradually and get worse quickly);

-easy bruising or bleeding, pale skin, confusion or weakness;
+pale or yellowed skin, dark colored urine, fever, confusion or weakness;

-nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+liver problems--nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or

-Less serious side effects may include:
+Common side effects may include:

-swollen or painful gums;
+swollen or painful gums.